Falls Prevention Service

 The services we provide include:

-- “Staying Steady” exercise and advice classes in community settings (eight weeks)
+• Falls prevention exercise and advice classes in community settings (eight weeks) for different levels of ability.

 Who can access this service?

-- Have had a fall, have a fear of falling or be at risk of falling.
+• Have had 2 or more falls in the past 12 months or feel unsteady, have a fear of falling or be at risk of falling.

 This service is not suitable for patients who are: